 - Franchising is a business model where the owner (franchisor) of a product, service, or method utilizes the distribution services of an affiliated dealer (franchisee).
 While most associate franchising with fast-food chains, the model can be traced back to the Singer sewing machine company.

 - Franchising as a business model can be split into three types: traditional, business-format, and social.
 Most franchising agreements in place today are business-format agreements.

 - Franchising is only successful if both parties act professionally and behave appropriately.
 This means following guidelines set out in a formal code of conduct or any applicable legislation.

 Franchising models recap

-- In a hybrid model, or what we defined franchained, a company can leverage on a chain model in the short-term and unleash the franchising model, once the operations have been established.
+- In a hybrid model, or what we define franchained, a company can leverage a chain model in the short term and unleash the franchising model, once the operations have been established.
 The Coca-Cola Company leverages this model to establish new operations.
 An opposite scenario might be that of using the franchising model in the short-term to test whether new markets are profitable, by reducing the operational costs required to open new units, and by speeding up the growth while internalizing them in the long run, if they turn out to be successful and strategic for the company.

 Connected Case Studies

 Main Free Guides:

 - Business Development

 - Revenue Models